Download Linkage Free

 Linkage is a free computer-aided design software package that is used for quick prototyping of mechanisms.
 You are on the download page for the Linkage program.
 If you found this page directly and want to get to the information page about the Linkage program, click here.

 The Linkage installation file is signed with a Microsoft Authenticode certificate.
-When the Linkage program is installed, it will not show a warning about an unknown publisher; it will show my name!
+When the Linkage program is installed, it should not show a warning about an unknown publisher; it will show my name!

-Unfortunately, Internet Explorer, and now Windows 8, 10, 11, have an anti-malware feature where any software might appear to be rejected as malware as seen below:
+Unfortunately, Internet Explorer, Edge, and Windows 8, 10, 11, have an anti-malware feature where any software might appear to be rejected as malware as seen below:

 image_thumb3